Christine R. Harms, M.S., 303-239-4534

 Margaret Ochoa, J.D., worked as an Assistant County Attorney in Jefferson County, Colorado.
 She was primarily responsible for dependency and neglect proceedings, and advised the Department of Social Services in every aspect of child protection.
-Additionally, Margaret represented the Department of Social Services in child support establishment, enforcement and modifications, as well as benefit eligibility matters.
-She has lectured and written frequently on the topic of sexual abuse prevention in recent years.
 In her role as Child Sexual Abuse Prevention Specialist, she provides resources for school personnel, parents and students to identify, prevent, and respond to sexual abuse and assault.
 She earned her law degree from the University of Nebraska-Lincoln, as well as her Bachelor’s Degree in Journalism.

 - Colorado School Safety Resource Center